Park and Trail - Plans & Studies

-Washington County staff assembles master plans and other planning documents that guide the future development of the parks and trails in Washington County.
+Washington County staff assembles long-range plans and other planning documents that guide the future development of the parks and trails in Washington County.

 - For information on the projects we are planning, please visit:

-- For information on master plans that have been approved, please visit Master Plan Documents.
+- For information on long range plans that have been approved, please visit Long-range Plans - documents.

 Washington County park and trail plans start in the Planning Division within Public Works.
 The process begins with staff developing a public engagement plan to gather input and ideas from community members, partners, and other stakeholders.

 Washington County staff conducts studies, examines trends, and assesses existing conditions.
 Staff also researches potential funding sources.
 This technical analysis complements the feedback we receive through public engagement to help determine the plan's content.

 Once a plan is drafted, there will be more opportunities for the project partners and public to comment.
 When applicable, the Washington County Parks and Open Space Commission will review, comment, and provide a recommendation to the Washington County Board.
 The plan will then go in front of the County Board for approval.